marcaldo/learning/BlazorDatePicker/README.md

-# Blazor Date Picker Example
+# Blazor Localized Date Picker Example
 An example of using Blazor JS interop and localization for a date picker.

 This Blazor component uses **flatpickr** datetime picker and shows how it can be used